jdubray/sam-fsm/README.md

 - the initial value of the state (`pc0`)
 - whether the state machine is deterministic or not
 - whether allowed transition need to be enforced
+- an optional SAM component name, when you want the FSM to be deployed in that component's local state

 Deterministic FSMs will mutate the `pc` variable for you.
-Non deterministic FSMs expect that you will provide one or more acceptors that update the `pc` variable.
+Non deterministic FSMs expect that you will provide one or more acceptors that mutate the `pc` variable with the current control state value.

-Please note that `pc` is used commonly in TLA+ as the control state variable and is itself in reference to [John Von Neumann's](https://en.wikipedia.org/wiki/Program_counter) `program counter` (also called `instruction pointer` in x86 architectures).
+Please note that `pc` is used commonly in TLA+ as the control state variable name and is itself in reference to [John Von Neumann's](https://en.wikipedia.org/wiki/Program_counter) `program counter` (also called `instruction pointer` in x86 architectures).

-The `sam-fsm` library enables the overlaying of a regular SAM state machine making it easier to use FSM semantics when they make sense without compromising the robust structure of a TLA+ based state machine.
-Of course, `sam-fsm` also supports FSM only state machines, with an underlying SAM implementation.
+The `sam-fsm` library enables the interleaving between one or more FSM and a regular SAM state machine making it easier to use FSM semantics when they make sense without compromising the robust structure of a TLA+ based state machine.
+Of course, `sam-fsm` also supports FSM-only state machines, simply using SAM as the underlying implementation.

-The descriptor support both action and event semantics:
+The descriptor support both action and event semantics since actions are full-fledged SAM actions:
 ```javascript
   actions: {
     CALL_API: ['called'],